Askvoll Municipality

 The municipality stretches from the Bulandet islands in the west and Sunnfjord Municipality in east.
 The highest peak is the 1304 m high mountain Blegja.
-Alden Mountain (known as the "Norwegian Horse") is located on the island of Alden in Askvoll.
+Alden Mountain (known as the "Norwegian Horse") is located on the island of Alden in Askvoll Municipality.
 It rises almost vertically out of the sea to a height of 481 m above sea level and is visible from more than 100 km out at sea.

 In 2016, the chief of police for Vestlandet formally suggested a reconfiguration of police districts and stations.
 He proposed that the police station in Askvoll be closed.

 General information

 Askvoll was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was identical to the Askvoll parish (prestegjeld) with the sub-parishes (sokn) of Askvoll, Vilnes, Øn, and Hyllestad.

-In 1862, the two southernmost sub-parishes of Øn and Hyllestad (population: 2,475) were separated from Askvoll and (along with the Bø sub-parish from Lavik municipality) formed the new municipality of Hyllestad.
-This left Askvoll with 2 sub-parishes and a population of 3,065.
+In 1862, the two southernmost sub-parishes of Øn and Hyllestad (population: 2,475) were separated from Askvoll Municipality and (along with the Bø sub-parish from Lavik Municipality) formed the new Hyllestad Municipality.
+This left Askvoll Municipality with 2 sub-parishes and a population of 3,065.

-On 1 January 1888, several farms in the Hersvikbygda area on the northern part of the island of Sula and the smaller surrounding islands (population: 317) were transferred from Askvoll municipality to the neighboring municipality of Utvær.
+On 1 January 1888, several farms in the Hersvikbygda area on the northern part of the island of Sula and the smaller surrounding islands (population: 317) were transferred from Askvoll Municipality to the neighboring Utvær Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the parts of the municipalities of Vevring (population: 407) and Bru (population: 92) that were located south of the Førdefjorden were merged into Askvoll municipality.
-This gave Askvoll a population of 3,585.
-On 1 January 1990, Askvoll and Fjaler did a land trade: the Fjaler farms of Vårdal, Holmedal, Rivedal, and part of Hestad (population: 731) were transferred to Askvoll; and the Askvoll farms of Fure, Folkestad, and Våge (population: 482) were transferred to Fjaler.
+On 1 January 1964, the parts of Vevring Municipality (population: 407) and Bru Municipality (population: 92) that were located south of the Førdefjorden were merged into Askvoll Municipality.
+This gave Askvoll Municipality a population of 3,585.

+On 1 January 1990, Askvoll Municipality and Fjaler Municipality did a land trade: the farms of Vårdal, Holmedal, Rivedal, and part of Hestad (population: 731) were transferred from Fjaler Municipality to Askvoll Municipality; and the farms of Fure, Folkestad, and Våge (population: 482) were transferred from Askvoll Municipality to Fjaler Municipality.

+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).